Written by Joshua Malin

 During treatment, an acupuncturist may perform several techniques.
 These include light suction on the skin to bring blood closer to the point, burning herbs and holding them over the acupuncture point (known as moxibustion) and even the use of a laser.

 The government service Healthdirect notes that while traditional Chinese medicine has had limited clinical trials, there are some proven benefits to traditional herbal medicine in treating gynaecological and gastrointestinal disorders, among others.3 However, some natural therapies originating in Chinese medicine, such as tai chi, are no longer covered by health insurance.
 When you claim on Chinese medicine through your health insurance, you’ll only receive a rebate for the consultation.

 Private health insurance for massage and natural therapies

 Which natural therapies are no longer covered by health insurance?

-As part of the government changes to private health insurance, over a dozen natural therapies were removed from extras cover in 2019.
-You can no longer claim the costs of the following 16 natural therapies, regardless of whether you were covered for them previously:
+As part of the Australian Government’s changes to private health insurance in 2019, over a dozen natural therapies were removed from extras cover.
+The following 16 natural therapies are no longer covered by your private health insurance policy, regardless of whether you were covered for them previously:

 - Western Herbalism